 Being a small city, Faith does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Faith who are college-educated is close to the national average for all communities of 21.84%: 20.22% of the adults in Faith have a bachelor's degree or advanced degree.
+The education level of Faith citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.22% of adults 25 and older in Faith have a college degree.

 The per capita income in Faith in 2022 was $35,507, which is middle income relative to South Dakota and the nation.
 This equates to an annual income of $142,028 for a family of four.
 However, Faith contains both very wealthy and poor people as well.